ariv3ra/blogs-microshare/infra_as_code/page01.md

 Recently I've been adopting and implementing an Infrastructure as Code (IaC) philosophy in our shop.
 IaC provides ops teams the ability to design, provision, deploy and manage their infrastructures by simply writing code using descriptive or high level languages.
 This code can execute tasks such as automatic asset provisioning, app deployment and more importantly configuration management.

 In this blog I'm going to share some of my experiences with IaC using [Terraform](https://www.terraform.io).
-This blog will cover intermediate usage of terraform though begginers will be able to follow along nicely.
+This blog will cover intermediate usage of terraform though beginners will be able to follow along nicely.

 Let's started.